Domagoj00056/Numerical-Solutions-of-Schrodinger-Equation/README.md

 An analytical solution was obtained using the method of separation of variables, assuming a solution of the form $\psi(x,t) = X(x)T(t)$.
 This provided a foundation for understanding the behaviour of the equation and served as a benchmark for numerical methods.

-From this, we established the **mass conservation** property for Schrödinger-type equations:
+Then, we established the **mass conservation** property for Schrödinger-type equations:

 $$
 \int_0^1 |u(x,t)|^2 \, dx = \int_0^1 |u_0(x)|^2 \, dx